 This issue highlights two recent Louisiana decisions on the business exclusion in homeowners’ insurance policies as well as a major federal court of appeals decision addressing insurance issues in molestation cases.
 But the big news is that Claitor’s Publishing Division has finally published the fourth edition of Louisiana Liability & Property Insurance Coverage Law: A Handbook For the Busy Practitioner.
 See below for more information on buying the book.
 And thanks for your continued patronage and support.
+You might also want to look here if you’re looking for a cheap insurance quote, no matter what insurance you’re looking for you’re more than likely able to find the policy you’re after.

 It’s Here – Louisiana Liability & Property Insurance Coverage Law: A Handbook For the Busy Practitioner